Herbert Packer (Royal Navy officer)

-Admiral Sir Herbert ("Bertie") Annesley Packer KCB, CBE (9 October 1894 – 23 September 1962) was an officer in the British Royal Navy and ended his career as an Admiral and Commander-in-Chief, South Atlantic.
+Admiral Sir Herbert Annesley Packer KCB CBE (9 October 1894 – 23 September 1962) was an officer in the British Royal Navy and ended his career as an Admiral and Commander-in-Chief, South Atlantic.

 Family background

 The only son of Dr. William Packer and musician Edith Mary Rutter, he entered the Royal Naval College, Osborne, as an officer cadet on 15 September 1907.

 Early career

 Packer joined the Royal Navy in 1907.
 He left Dartmouth Naval College with the King's dirk and gold medal for outstanding qualities of leadership and joined HMS St. Vincent as a midshipman.
 In 1913 he invented an uncle in Australia and was chosen from a score of volunteers to sail the new battlecruiser HMAS Australia to Sydney.
 During the First World War Packer stayed on HMAS Australia and his first action was off the Falkland Isles as part of a boarding party that captured the German S.S.
 Elaenor Woermann from Hamburg.
 His ability to speak fluent German (and French) allowed him to interrogate the crew.
 The captured ship was scuttled.

 As an Acting Sub-Lieutenant, Bertie Packer joined the new battleship HMS Warspite on 22 February 1915.
 He was trained as an Assistant Gunnery Officer.
 After the Battle of Jutland in 1916, Packer was mentioned in dispatches for firing 12 rounds (though all fell short of their target) at the line of German High Seas Fleet battleships under local control.
 Warspite was heavily damaged and direction and gunnery control was disabled.
 Bertie Packer was also made a Lieutenant.

 In the years between the wars, Packer served in HMS Dublin, HMS Excellent, married South African author and journalist Joy Petersen in 1924, served in Warspite, Valiant and Queen Elizabeth in the Mediterranean Sea, qualified as a Naval Interpreter in French, took a course at the RN Staff College, and then joined the crew of the cruiser HMS Kent as Fleet Gunnery Officer of the China Station in Wei Hai Wei.
 In 1936 Captain Packer was appointed "Naval Attaché to the Embassy in Angora, and to His Majesty's Legations at Belgrade and Athens with headquarters at Athens".